 seems to happen in a case of hypnotism.
 The word hypnotism means sleep,

-and the definition of hypnotism implies artificially produced sleep.
+on of hypnotism implies artificially produced sleep.

 Sometimes this sleep is deep and lasting, and the patient is totally

 insensible; but the interesting phase of the condition is that in